Eelco05/Programmeerproject/PROCESS.md

 ## Day 11 23-01-'17

 ### Standup
+- see schedule

 ### Work
+- did first run of bettercodehub and made AUDIT.md
+- did some restructuring of the data to more accuratelly reflect time, to better be able

 ### Schedule coming week
 - have a third visualisation up and running by tuesday